Fahad123456789op/Fahad/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm fahad 👋

 Welcome to my GitHub!
-I'm a [Your Profession or Role] with a passion for [Your Interests or Skills].
+I'm a software engineer

 ---